A Self-Made Hero: Synopsis

 Albert Dehousse has grown up on heroic novels, unfortunately his life isn't quite so exciting.
-Albert lives in a village in Northern France with his mother, who lives in memory of her husband, who she claims died a hero in the First World War.
-World War Two passes the pair by, as Albert is not called up as he is the only child of a war widow, denying him of his chance to become a hero.
-Having married the daughter of a member of the resistance, he leaves his family and his marriage for Paris where heroes are truly celebrated.
+Albert lives in a village in northern France with his mother, who lives in memory of her husband, who she claims died a hero in the First World War.
+As a child, Albert learns that his father in fact died of cirrhosis of the liver.
+When the Second World War begins, Albert is not called up as he is the only child of a war widow, denying him his chance to become a hero.
+He marries Yvette Caron, a local girl, and works for her father as a sales agent.
+Following the liberation of France, Madame Dehousse is revealed to have been a collaborator and is persecuted by the French Resistance.
+Albert learns that his father-in-law is the head of a local Resistance network.
+Devastated by the revelation, he leaves his family for Paris.